rjcrowderschaefer/onthegoev-backend/README.md

 ## Overview

 On The Go!
-Electric is a website that provides the end user with information around owning an electric vehicle, including: trip planning (best practices/tips & tricks), EV charging locations and parking lot information.
+Electric is a website that provides the end user with information around owning an electric vehicle, including: top vehicles for 2023, best practices/know before you go information, and EV charging locations.
 The site also includes a trip planning tool that allows a user to create a new trip with details and custom notes that can be referenced  during their trip.

 ### Main site nav & details: